 In these situations the person feels trapped because of their financial situation

-- Financial Abuse- when someone is in a relationship and the other person has power over them because they don’t have access to money, information or a way out.
+Financial abuse occurs when someone is in a relationship and another person has power over them because they don’t have access to money, information, resources or a way out.

 It can include: control of how the money is spent, restricting access to money, stopping the victim from earning money.

 The Allstate Foundation’s domestic violence program (formerly the Purple Purse) calls financial abuse “the Invisible weapon”.
 Why?
 According to the Allstate Foundation:

 “Physical abuse leaves bruises and scars.
 Financial abuse is an Invisible Weapon that traps victims in abusive relationships.
 The number one reason domestic violence survivors stay or return to an abusive relationship is that they don’t have the financial resources to break free.
 In 99% of domestic violence cases, financial abuse helps keep victims trapped in the abusive relationship”

 Women in financial abuse situations are trapped – physically, emotionally, and financially